huntdatacenter/docs/docs/do-science/tools/transfer/winscp.md

 **[WinSCP](https://winscp.net/) is an open source data transfer client for Windows that work with commonly used transfer protocols including SFTP, S3 and SCP.**

-If your host organization allows, you can use WinSCP for file transfers and synchronization of folders between your local machine and your lab machines.
+If your host organization allows, you can use WinSCP for file transfers and synchronization of folders between your local computer and your lab machines.

 [[toc]]